ejhedman/drugbot/public/docs/README.md

-# DrugBot - Pharmaceutical Database Management System
+# Drugissimo - Pharmaceutical Database Management System

 A comprehensive pharmaceutical database management system for tracking generic drugs, manufactured drugs, administration routes, regulatory approvals, and drug aliases.
-Built with modern web technologies, DrugBot provides an intuitive interface for pharmaceutical professionals to manage complex drug information with rich relationships and metadata.
+Built with modern web technologies, Drugissimo provides an intuitive interface for pharmaceutical professionals to manage complex drug information with rich relationships and metadata.

 ## Overview

-DrugBot is a specialized application designed to handle the complex data relationships in pharmaceutical research and regulatory management.
+Drugissimo is a specialized application designed to handle the complex data relationships in pharmaceutical research and regulatory management.
 It provides a hierarchical view of drug information, from generic compounds to their manufactured variants, including biosimilars, with comprehensive tracking of administration routes, regulatory approvals, and alternative names.

 ## Key Features